 Turn in forms as you complete your hours.
 All community service records are due to Mrs. Stephens in the Career Center by May 31 of each school year for 9-11th grades.
 Service submitted after May 31 will count toward the next school year.
-Seniors should aim to get their hours finished by April 14, 2017, which is the last day of school before Spring Break.
+Seniors should aim to get their hours finished by mid-April, usually the last day of school before Spring Break.
 Watch for due dates to have your community service recorded and your records updated throughout the year.

 - Find an organization that interests you.

 - See the Community Service Events page for organizations looking for volunteers.

 - Use the required form on the Community Service Events page to record your service.

 - Fill out the form completely and get all required signatures.
-Electronic verification is just fine.
+Electronic verification is acceptable.

 WHERE CAN I GET THE COMMUNITY SERVICE FORMS?